 Of course, you can play around with these ratios.
 However, know that rye gluten behaves a tad differently and you might end up with a sticker dough.
 That’s not a problem, because this bread is baked in a tin, but when it comes to the marble part, you could end up with a wonky pattern.

-I have tried to make this loaf a bit more accessible for those that can’t find some ingredients.
+I have tried to make this loaf a bit more accessible for those who can’t find some ingredients.
 Firstly, because there’s no need to spend money on a type of flour you’ll barely use.
-Secondly, because many of you might still have difficulty finding certain ingredients.
+Secondly, many of you might still have difficulty finding certain ingredients.
 So, don’t worry, you don’t need pumpernickel flour.
 However, feel free to substitute the rye flour in the dark dough for pumpernickel if you prefer.

 Ingredients for this sourdough marble rye bread